Ethical Dimensions in the Health Professions - Binder Ready, 7th Edition

 Binder-Ready Edition: This loose-leaf copy of the full text is a convenient, accessible, and customizable alternative to the bound book.
 With this binder-ready edition, students can personalize the text to match their unique needs!

-Build the skills you need to understand and resolve ethical problems!
+Teach your students the skills they need to understand and resolve ethical problems!
 Ethical Dimensions in the Health Professions, 7th Edition provides a solid foundation in ethical theory and concepts, applying these principles to the ethical issues surrounding health care today.
-It uses a unique, six-step decision-making process as a framework for thinking critically and thoughtfully, with case studies of patients to illustrate ethical topics such as conflict of interest, patient confidentiality, and upholding best practices.
-Written by Regina F. Doherty, an educator and occupational therapist, this book will help you make caring and effective ethical choices that improve patient care and outcomes.
+It uses a unique, six-step decision-making process as a framework for thinking critically and thoughtfully, with case studies of patients to illustrate ethical topics such as conflicts of interest, patient confidentiality, and upholding best practices.
+Designed for students in all health professions, this text will help students learn to make caring and effective ethical choices that improve patient care and outcomes.

 - UNIQUE!
 Ethical decision-making process provides an organizing framework to use in making the best decisions when faced with ethical problems.